iamafridi/painting/README.md

 We extend our gratitude to all contributors who have helped improve this project.

-Thank you for choosing ArtisticCanvas for your creative endeavors.
+Thank you for choosing PaintingCanvas for your creative endeavors.

 ---